 - Clothes to wear during the trip

-For myself, shoes must be comfortable, preferably sneakers.
+For myself, shoes must be comfortable.
 I need to walk, carry and hold children for many hours.
 Same for my clothes; as comfy as possible.
 I always wear dark colors: spill – and stain proof!
-I don’t wear a belt and choose pants that are easy to take on and off in the few seconds that are left for me visiting the toilet.
+I don’t wear a belt and choose trousers that are easy to take on and off in the few seconds that are left for me visiting the toilet.
 The same for my girls.
-No difficult pants and/or buttons.
+No difficult trousers and/or buttons.
 I wear them leggings and always dark color with patterns.
-Any chocolate or lemonade stains are less visible and we can still look ‘OK’ when we arrive.
-The girls wear shoes that they can easily take off and they ALWAYS wear socks.
-I do not want them to be walking around barefoot in the plane….For babies: I used to always dress my babies in a top with separate pants.
-I found it too difficult to change them wearing the full sleepsuits.
+Any chocolate or lemonade stains are less visible, and we can still look ‘OK’ when we arrive.
+The girls wear shoes that they can easily take off, and they ALWAYS wear socks.
+I do not want them to be walking around barefoot in the plane….For babies: I used to always dress my babies in a top with separate trousers.
+I found it too difficult to change them wearing the full sleep suits.
 A bonnet is important too.
 It can get chilly onboard.
 And we put layers.
 The climate on board can vary from very hot to very cold.
-I stack one or two pashminas in my back.
-In a Ziplock, they do not take up much space and they can be used to stay warm, to sleep under, to play with and so on.
+I stack one or two large scarfs in my bag.
+In a Ziplock, they do not take up much space, and they can be used to stay warm, to sleep under, to play with and so on.

 Finally: the extra pair of clothes.
 I pick stuff that does not take much space.
-Leggins for the girls, knee-high socks etc. I squeeze everything in a plastic Ziplock.
-(I am a great fan of these bags.
+Leggings for the girls, knee-high socks etc. I squeeze everything in a plastic Ziplock (I am a great fan of these bags.
 I use them to pack my shoes, my underwear, makeup, phone charger and other wires, and basically anything that could spoil in my suitcase or bags.
-They are also very practical for the liquids security control at the airport.
+They are also very practical for the liquids’ security control at the airport.